ryanrocket/www.julialang.org/blog/_posts/2019-08-01-artifacts.md

 iris_dataset_path = artifact_path(iris_hash)
 ```

-For the specific use case of using artifacts that were previously bound, we have the shorthand notation `artifact"name"` which will automatically search for the `Artifact.toml` file contained within the current package, look up the given artifact by name, install it if it is not yet installed, then return the path to that given artifact.
+For the specific use case of using artifacts that were previously bound, we have the shorthand notation `artifact"name"` which will automatically search for the `Artifacts.toml` file contained within the current package, look up the given artifact by name, install it if it is not yet installed, then return the path to that given artifact.

 # BinaryBuilder.jl

-You may be able to guess that `BinaryBuilder.jl` knows how to generate `Artifact.toml` files ([example](https://github.com/JuliaBinaryWrappers/c_simple_jll.jl/blob/master/Artifact.toml)), but that's not the only change.
+You may be able to guess that `BinaryBuilder.jl` knows how to generate `Artifacts.toml` files ([example](https://github.com/JuliaBinaryWrappers/c_simple_jll.jl/blob/master/Artifacts.toml)), but that's not the only change.
 We were tired of the current best practice of needing to manually express the graph of all dependencies within your package's `deps/build.jl` file.
 To date, there has not been a simple, concise method of recursively installing your binary dependencies, users have been forced to resort to strategies such as embedding the `build.jl` files of all binary dependencies within their own packages.
 This works, but it's way clunkier than we'd like.
 Luckily, we already have a package manager that knows how to deal with recursive dependencies, and so a simple solution was devised; as a part of the output of a `BinaryBuilder.jl` run, we will generate a wrapper julia package that will simultaneously allow us to express the DAG of binary dependencies, as well as provide boilerplate julia wrapper code that will make dealing with libraries and executables much simpler.
 We refer to these autogenerated packages as "jll" packages.

 ## Julia library (jll) packages

-Autogenerated BinaryBulider-produced packages are normal Julia packages, with the notable inclusion of `Artifact.toml` files that download the appropriate version of whatever binary artifacts were built by `BinaryBuilder` and uploaded to the repository's GitHub release.
+Autogenerated BinaryBulider-produced packages are normal Julia packages, with the notable inclusion of `Artifacts.toml` files that download the appropriate version of whatever binary artifacts were built by `BinaryBuilder` and uploaded to the repository's GitHub release.
 We refer to these autogenerated packages as "Julia library packages" or "jll"s for short.
 BinaryBuilder attempts to upload all packages to `JuliaBinaryWrappers/$(package_name)_jll.jl`, however this is, of course, configurable.
 An example package [is given here](https://github.com/JuliaBinaryWrappers/c_simple_jll.jl), the most interesting part being the new API that is exposed by these autogenerated packages.

 The code bindings within jll packages are autogenerated from the `Products` defined within the `build_tarballs.jl` file that generates the package.
 For example purposes, we will assume that the following products were defined: